comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 **Strategies for fragmenting posts and comments**

-Based on the two fragmentation dimension discussed above, our fragmenter can be configured to manage different fragmentation strategies for posts and comments in the SNB data schema.
+Based on the two fragmentation dimensions discussed above, our fragmenter can be configured to manage different fragmentation strategies for posts and comments in the SNB data schema.
 While these strategies can be applied to both posts and comments,